-The Compensation Committee is currently comprised of Mr. Bernikow (Chairman), Ms. Kurzman and a vacancy to be filled by the Board.
-Each of Mr. Bernikow and Ms. Kurzman served as a member of the Compensation Committee during all of 2020.
+The Compensation Committee is currently comprised of Mr. Bernikow (Chairman) and Ms. Kurzman.
+Each of Mr. Bernikow and Ms. Kurzman served as a member of the Compensation Committee during all of 2021.

 Compensation Committee Charter

 The Compensation Committee operates under a comprehensive written charter available at www.revloninc.com under the heading "Investors - Corporate Governance - Committee Composition and Charters."